srimuthurajesh/Tech-Notes/Java/Spring/01-spring-core.md

 -it will force to define afterPropertiesSet(), destroy() methods

+## Spring Bean Lifecycle hooks.
+1. BeanFactoryPostProcessor: application context's internal bean factory after its standard initialization but before any bean instances are created.

+2. BeanPostProcessor:
+postProcessBeforeInitialization(Object bean, String beanName): Custom logic before a bean's initialization callback.
+postProcessAfterInitialization(Object bean, String beanName): Custom logic after a bean's initialization callback.

+3. InitializingBean:
+afterPropertiesSet(): Method for custom initialization logic after properties are set.

+4. DisposableBean:
+destroy(): Method for custom cleanup logic before a bean is destroyed.

+5. Custom Init and Destroy Methods:
+initMethod and destroyMethod attributes in @Bean annotation or XML configuration to specify custom initialization and destruction methods.

+6. @PostConstruct: Annotation for a method to be executed after the bean's properties have been set and before it is put into service.

+7. @PreDestroy: Annotation for a method to be executed before the bean is destroyed.

 ## Two types of IOC container**
 ### 1. Bean factory
 > lazy intialization, no annotated injection support